upnplib/inspect_pthreadsWinLin/README.md

 # pthreadsWinLin
 Proof of concept for the main project UPnPlib to have POSIX threads on Microsoft Windows and Linux with cmake.
+This is a manual installation direct from the **pthreads4w** zipped source archive.

 ## Using POSIX threads on Microsoft Windows
 Microsoft does not support POSIX threads so we have to use a third party library.
 I use the well known **pthreads4w** library that we have to install first from source.
 Of course I can do it by script but that isn't the exercise.
 I want to show how it works.